 Breakfast holds a special place in the daily trio of main meals.
+It's more than just an eye-opener that helps you make the transition from sweet sleep to the day ahead.
 Coming as it does after the day's longest period without food, breakfast appears to influence metabolism more strongly than lunch or dinner.
 Its effects on blood sugar, insulin, and appetite echo throughout the day.
-Getting a smart start in the morning may have an even longer term payoff — protection against heart disease and possibly a longer, healthier life.
+Getting a smart start in the morning may have an even longer term payoff "" protection against heart disease and possibly a longer, healthier life.

 Not to be missed

 A host of mostly small studies show that eating breakfast, as compared to skipping it, makes for smaller rises in blood sugar and insulin after all of the day's meals and snacks.
 Smoothing out the blood sugar and insulin roller coaster can help reduce levels of harmful LDL cholesterol and triglycerides.
 It can also curb the appetite.
 People who eat breakfast tend to take in fewer calories over the course of the day than those who skip it.
 The lesson here "" skipping breakfast as an easy way to cut calories usually backfires.

 There's one other benefit worth mentioning.
 People who eat breakfast tend to have better-quality diets overall than people who skip this meal.